kate-savinkova/kate-savinkova/README.md

 * 🌍  I'm based in Moscow
 * 🖥️  See my portfolio at [GitHub](http://github.com/kate-savinkova)
 * ✉️  You can contact me at [katy4.savinkova2004@yandex.ru](mailto:katy4.savinkova2004@yandex.ru)
-* 🧠  I'm learning advanced algorithms and React
+* 🧠  Now I'm learning advanced algorithms and React

 ### Skills